-Meteora monasteries are fabulous not necessarily because of their architecture but because of the giant rocks they are built on.
+Meteora monasteries are fabulous not necessarily due to their architecture but to the giant rocks they are built on.
 This area, which is located in central Greece, boasts one of the most wonderful and intriguing landscapes on Earth.
 You can’t but admire these man-made constructions that seem to be impossible to reach unless you learn how to fly.

 The Meteora monasteries are the second most important orthodox site in Greece, after Mount Athos.
 Unlike Mount Athos, though, Meteora monasteries can be visited by women.
 Well, for reaching some of them you have to be in good physical shape, as you’ll need to climb lots of stairs to get there.